 - 2 cups vegetable broth

-- 1 cup milk or cream see notes
+- 1 cup milk or cream (see tips above recipe)

 On a clean, dry surface, use a Chef's knife to cut the corn kernels from the cobs.
-Then, using the back of the knife, with a fair amount of pressure, scrape the cobs again to get all of the remaining bits of the kernels and their juices.
+Then use the back of the knife, with a fair amount of pressure, scrape the cobs again to get all of the remaining bits of the kernels and their juices.
 Add the kernels and their juices to a bowl and set aside.